rahmrny12/rahmrny12/README.md

-- 👋 Hi, I’m @rahmrny12
+- 👋 Hi, I’m Rahmat Rendy Prayogo
-- 👀 I’m interested in web programming, specially in back end
+- 👀 I’m interested in mobile programming using Flutter
-- 🌱 I’m currently learning laravel
+- 🌱 Currently learning C# for Desktop Development

 <!---
 rahmrny12/rahmrny12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.